-In recent weeks, we have been using, as our discovery lens, the life area of ‘family of origin’, through which to explore the ten areas of life that we work with in Sparkle School.
+In recent weeks, we have been using, as our discovery lens, the life area of ‘family of origin’, through which to explore the ten areas of life that we work with in NF Learning Lab.
 This week, we focus our family-of-origin lens on the life area of ‘friends’.

 Some of us may recall a research-based article that widely circulated from the Huffington Post in 2013.
 It reported on how important friendships are to reducing the impact of stress on women.
 Here’s a quick quote, “When life becomes challenging, women seek out friendships with other women as a means of regulating stress levels.
 A common female stress response is to “tend and befriend.”
 That is, when women become stressed, their inclination is to nurture those around them and reach out to others.”
 Unquote.